Abuelita’s Buñuelos from Flour Tortillas: Easy, Fast and So Sweet

 -

-Buñuelos are the star sweet treat in this delicioso new episode of Vivi Abeja’s latest Vivis_Table Instagram Live cooking series, “Feeding the Soul.” ”Really what buñuelos are is fried dough, seasoned with cinnamon and sugar,” says Vivi. ”You make the fried dough with flour, eggs, water.
+Buñuelos are a beloved sweet treat from Vivi Abeja’s childhood.
+She can make them from scratch, but she also loves starting with flour tortillas, she explains. ”Really what buñuelos are is fried dough, seasoned with cinnamon and sugar,” says Vivi. ”You make the fried dough with flour, eggs, water.
 But the shortcut to get to it is you just buy flour tortillas.
 You get the same result!”

-Easy, sweet and delicioso?
-Plus: fast?
-Count us in. ”My Abuelita taught me how to make these quick and easy buñuelos,” she explains, as she fries flour tortilla after tortilla in a large pan filled with hot oil, all the while answering viewer questions and comments. ”They taste something like a light churro.”
+”My Abuelita taught me how to make these quick and easy buñuelos,” she adds, as she fries flour tortilla after tortilla in a large pan filled with hot oil. ”They taste something like a light churro.”

 “This recipe reminds me of family gatherings at my grandmother’s house, and it has me going down memory lane.
 I can picture dozens of grandchildren all over the house, my family eating, dancing and laughing.
 These recipes as simple as they are bring a lot of joy,” says Vivi.

-The best part of making her grandmother’s buñuelos recipe, she explains, is how simple it is.
+The best part of making her grandmother’s buñuelos recipe, says Vivi, is how simple it is.
 This recipe is a shortcut version of the traditional Mexican cinnamon-sugary dessert or snack, which calls for making the flour tortillas from scratch.
-Using store-bought flour tortillas saves on time, but not a smidge of sabor, Vivi assures us.
+Using store-bought flour tortillas saves on time, but not a smidge of sabor, Vivi assures.

-As she prepares to fry each tortilla in the preheated oil, she coaches us: ”We have to move fast.
+As she prepares to fry each tortilla in the preheated oil, she coaches: ”Move fast.
 Submerge it in the oil for about 15 seconds.
 Flip it.
 Constantly flip it.
 Make sure it’s all submerged under the oil or it is not going to cook evenly.”

 Vivi peers into the pan as the tortilla expands and bubbles. ”It’s going to blow up,” nods Vivi, approvingly.
 Use your tongs to ”poke a hole in it to let the air out of the bubbles.
 Flip it over, poke a hole in the bubbles on the other side, and flatten it out, making sure to keep the tortilla submerged in the oil.”
 Finally, as each tortilla turns evenly golden brown, use your tongs to remove it from the oil and lay it on a paper-towel lined plate or sheet tray with a wire rack.

-Vivi tells her Live viewers she chose buñuelos for this December cooking episode because the dessert reminds her of childhood holidays. ”They take me back to Christmas-time.
+Vivi says the dessert reminds her of childhood holidays. ”They take me back to Christmas-time.
 These were always around when we were growing up.”

 Vivi smiles at the memory. ”Please try these at home!”